Runnlion/NCSU-ARLab-ICRA2025-RMGC/dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 110 images.
+The dataset includes 500 images.
 Items are annotated in COCO Segmentation format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 2048x1536 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 5 versions of each source image:
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+* Random rotation of between -15 and +15 degrees